-Webhooks provide a simple way for your cloud based applications to speak and share information with each other, allowing you to automatically send data to a third-party application in real-time.
+Webhooks provide a simple way for your cloud-based applications to speak and share information, allowing you to automatically send data to a third-party application in real-time.
 They also allow for a quick and easy way to record your sign in/out data in another application (e.g. payroll software) instantly.

 Webhooks and WhosOnLocation

 Using Webhooks and WhosOnLocation to send data is triggered automatically by an event occurring in WhosOnLocation, e.g. a visitor signing in.
 The third-party application processes this data and perform a task, e.g. sending a message to the person, opening a door of an access control system, or updating clock in/out times.

 Using webhooks relies on your third-party applications providing a webhook URL to send data to for the application to use.
 To find out if your application can take incoming webhooks visit their help center or send an inquiry to their support team.